apache/nuttx/Documentation/guides/port_arm_cm4.rst

 Step4 : Compile
 ---------------

-Try to buid with the implementation of Step1-2, you would face the error as following if you implemented only directory / Kconfig / Make.defs / Makefile / defconfig about Step1-2.
+Try to build with the implementation of Step1-2, you would face the error as following if you implemented only directory / Kconfig / Make.defs / Makefile / defconfig about Step1-2.

 .. code-block::